briansimiyuj/doctor-appointment-app/README.md

       iii.
 Map through `selectedDaySlots` array and create a card for each time slot (form input) iv.
 Check if slot is available and if it is, style it accordingly
       v.
 Add a click event listener to each card that will set the slotIndex to the index of the day

+    d.
+Create Consultation Type component and mount it on Booking Slots component
+      i.
+Retreive `consultationType` state from `BookingContext`
+      ii.
+Create radio buttons for each consultation type (online and in-person) iii.
+Make them controlled components and set the value of each radio button to the corresponding consultation type

   3. Check if the user is authenticated
     a.
 If the user is authenticated, create a Booking button and style it based on `isReady` and `isCurrentDoctorBooked` state